USING IRONOCR

 1. IronOCR, An Optical Character Recognition API

 IronOCR is an OCR library that can be used to recognize text data from images for information extraction, including receipt OCR.
-It is built on the Tesseract OCR engine, which is considered one of the most accurate OCR engines available till date for receipt recognition.
-IronOCR can be used to read text with key information from different document types, including PNG, JPG, TIFF, JSON format and PDF, and can recognize text in multiple languages.
+It is built on the Tesseract OCR engine, which is considered one of the most accurate OCR engines available to date for receipt recognition.
+IronOCR can read key information from different document types, including PNG, JPG, TIFF, JSON, and PDF formats, and it can recognize text in multiple languages.

-One of the key features or services of IronOCR that makes it particularly useful for receipt OCR is its ability to automatically detect text orientation, even if the image has been rotated or skewed.
-This is essential for accurate text recognition on receipts upload and for data extraction, as receipts often have a lot of information and can be folded or crumpled, causing the text to be skewed.
+One of the key features of IronOCR that makes it particularly useful for receipt OCR is its ability to automatically detect text orientation, even if the image has been rotated or skewed.
+This is essential for accurate text recognition on receipts uploads and data extraction, as receipts often contain a lot of information and can be folded or crumpled, causing the text to become skewed.

 2. IronOCR Features

-- .NET OCR supports more than 127 worldwide languages.
+• .NET OCR supports more than 127 global languages.

-- IronOCR can read text from images in many different file formats, including PNG, JPG, TIFF, and PDF.
+• IronOCR can read text from images in many file formats, including PNG, JPG, TIFF, and PDF.

 3. Creating a New Project in Visual Studio

-Open the Visual Studio software and go to the File menu.
-Select "New Project" and then select Console Application.
+Open Visual Studio and go to the File menu.
+Select "New Project" and then choose Console Application.

-Enter the Project name and select the path in the appropriate text box.
+Enter the project name and select the path in the appropriate text box.
 Then, click the Create button.
-Select the required .NET Framework, as in the screenshot below:
+Select the required .NET Framework, as shown in the screenshot below:

-The Visual Studio project will now generate the structure for the Console Application.
+The project structure for the Console Application will now be generated.
 Once finished, it will open the Program.cs file, in which you can write and execute source code.

 4. Install IronOCR

-In Visual Studio, you can easily integrate IronOCR with your C# project.
+In Visual Studio, you can integrate IronOCR with your C# project easily.
 IronOCR offers multiple ways to integrate with a C# .NET project.
-Here, we'll discuss one of them: installing IronOCR using the NuGet Package Manager.
+Here, we'll discuss one of them: Installing IronOCR using the NuGet Package Manager.

 In Visual Studio, go to Tools > NuGet Package Manager > Package Manager Console